dishakamale/robotics/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Robotics
+    - course: PhD, Mechanical Engineering and Mechanics
       institution: Lehigh University
       year: 2020 - present
     # - course: MEng in Artificial Intelligence